It is still very wintery on Engineer Pass, June 15, 2015! Check county websites (links below) for mountain pass openings.

 Please refrain from driving on roads during wet conditions.
-Spring saturation allows travel routes to be damaged by rutting, erosion and surface material displacement.
-The lower elevations (below 5,000’) on south facing slopes are generally firm and suitable for travel.
-Best places for late winter/early spring hikes and drives are the routes at lower elevations.
+Saturation allows travel routes to be damaged by rutting, erosion and surface material displacement.

-Check county road conditions for specific areas (websites below).
+Please check county road conditions for specific areas and the closures.
 Please refer to the MVUM maps (seasonal designation table) for roads closed to motorized travel.
 These closures are to protect wildlife on their designated winter range.
-Generally these closures begin either December 1, 2013 or January 1, 2014 and will remain in effect until April 15, 2014 or later.
+Generally these closures begin either December 1, 2014 or January 1, 2015 and will remain in effect until April 15, 2015 or later.

 Grand Mesa(Fruita Division, and Uncompahgre Plateau portion of the Grand Valley Ranger District):